brson/stdx/README.md

 <a id="reqwest"></a>
 ### `reqwest = "0.6.2"` &emsp; [📖][d-reqwest]

 A simple HTTP and HTTPS client.
+It is built on the popular Rust HTTP implementation, [hyper], which is the HTTP stack developed for [Servo].

 **Example**: [`examples/reqwest.rs`]